Cascade temporarily closes pool over employee COVID-19 concerns

 CASCADE, Iowa — The just-opened Cascade municipal pool now is closed for at least two days.

-The city announced today that the facility would be closed today and Wednesday because a pool employee might have been exposed to COVID-19.
+The city announced Tuesday that the facility would be closed Tuesday and today because a pool employee might have been exposed to COVID-19.

 A testing sample has been taken from the employee, whose name was not released, but the results have not been received yet, according to the announcement.